rmclelland10/nlp_assessment/README.md

 # PART-2
 LIMITATIONS:
 * Part 2 runs on a single text file, in which I manually labeled each sentence to what I believe its category would be.
 This brings two main limitations: inadequate sample size and inefficient labeling.
 To overcome these challenges, I would most likely have some sort of document library, where I could loop through each file, extract the necessary sentences, and then run through all the sentences at once for the model.
 To get around the manual labeling, I'd gather files which are entirely homogenuous in regards to the category its sentences corresponded to (for example, a lab report document or a Imaging report), so that the classfication of each sentence could be automated per document.
+This would, however, essentially invalidate the neighbor-feature (see below), so there would just have to be some other utility that would make classifying sentences at a faster pace.

 PRE-PROCESSING (For each sentence):
 * Remove new lines, punctuation (according to the requirements), convert all words to lowercase